siewjean/Getting-and-cleaning-data-/codebook.md

-Code Book
-This code book includes information about the source data, the transformations performed after collecting the data and some information about the variables of the resulting data sets.

-Study Design

-The source data was collected from the UCI Machine Learning Repository to complete an assignment for a Coursera course named Getting and Cleaning Data instructed by Jeff Leek.
-The assignment involved working with the data set and producing tidy data representation of the source data.
-Below is a list of the operations done to achieve the outputs.

-Downloaded the data set
-Unzipped the data set into my chosen working directory Loaded test and training data sets into data frames Loaded source variable names for test and training data sets Loaded activity labels
-Combined test and training data frames using rbind Paired down the data frames to only include the mean and standard deviation variables Replaced activity IDs with the activity labels for readability Combined the data frames to produce one data frame containing the subjects, measurements and activities Produced "merged_tidy_data.txt" with the combined data frame as the first expected output Created another data set using the data.table library to easily group the tidy data by subject and activity Then applied the mean and standard deviation calculations across the groups Produced "calculated_tidy_data.txt" as the second expected output Please refer to run_analysis.R for implementation details.

-Variables
+This Code Book describe the variables, the data, and any transformations or work that you performed to clean up the data.

+DATASET INFO: Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

+CLEANING UP OF DATASET:
+1.Merges the training and the test sets to create one data set.
+2.Extracts only the measurements on the mean and standard deviation for each measurement.
+3.Uses descriptive activity names to name the activities in the data set 4.Appropriately labels the data set with descriptive variable names.
+5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

-subjectId: 1 to 30 each representing a participant in the study
+Subject: 1 to 30 each representing a participant in the study

-activity: the activity that the subject was doing at the time of the measurement tBodyAcc-mean-X tBodyAcc-mean-Y tBodyAcc-mean-Z
+Activity: the activity that the subject was doing at the time of the measurement 1 WALKING
+2 WALKING_UPSTAIRS
+3 WALKING_DOWNSTAIRS
+4 SITTING
+5 STANDING
+6 LAYING

+Variables:
+tBodyAcc-mean-X
+tBodyAcc-mean-Y
+tBodyAcc-mean-Z